TCS Personal Certificates

 The icon in the inbox indicates that the message is signed.
 After clicking on the icon or message in the details of the delivered message, a window with more information about signature verification problems and a button for displaying the signature validity evaluation will pop up.
 After selecting “Signed” , it shows that the message has been changed – the signature is then invalid.

 The icon in the inbox indicates that the message is signed.
 After clicking on the icon or message in the details of the delivered message, a window with more information about signature verification problems and a button for displaying the signature validity evaluation will pop up.
 After selecting “Signed” it shows that the root certificate is not trusted – the signature cannot be then validated.
-By click the button it is possible to display the root certificate details.
+By clicking on the button it is possible to display the root certificate details.
 After examining it, the certificate can be awarded “Trusted” by clicking the button.

 To import a personal certificate in the application, select Main menu: Preferences → Account Settings → Security (1) → View Certificates (2) → Personal (3) → Import (4) and enter the path to the backup of the personal certificate.